mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 }
 ```

-We also need to setup a `WebSocketHandler` spring bean using `WebSocketHandler` Interface.
+Next, we also need to setup a `WebSocketHandler` Spring bean using `WebSocketHandler` Interface.This interface provids several useful methods:

-Methods provided by interface

-- `afterConnectionEstablished(WebSocketSession session)`: This method is called after a new WebSocket session has been established.
+- `afterConnectionEstablished(WebSocketSession session)`: Called after a new WebSocket session has been established.

-- `handleTextMessage(WebSocketSession session, TextMessage message)`: This method handles incoming text messages.
+- `handleTextMessage(WebSocketSession session, TextMessage message)`: Handles incoming text messages.

-- `handleBinaryMessage(WebSocketSession session, BinaryMessage message)`: This method handles binary messages.( NOT Required as we'll be using text based communication )
+- `handleBinaryMessage(WebSocketSession session, BinaryMessage message)`: Handles binary messages. (not required as we'll prefer text-based communication )

-- `afterConnectionClosed(WebSocketSession session, CloseStatus status)`: This method is invoked after a WebSocket session has been closed.
+- `afterConnectionClosed(WebSocketSession session, CloseStatus status)`: Invoked after a WebSocket session has been closed.

-I wanted to implement a room creation and joining logic like how popular web-based multiplayer games like SmashKarts, AmongUs and Scribble handle it.
-To achieve that, we create rooms with uuid based unique 5 digit codes and assign socket conenctions to the room.
+I wanted to implement a room creation and joining, much like popular web-based multiplayer games such as SmashKarts, AmongUs and Scribble.
+To achieve this, we create rooms with unique 5-digit UUID-based codes and assign socket connections to the room.

-- On CREATE Room -> a new room is created and the player's socket connection is added to the room as first player using `afterConnectionEstablished` and a unique room code is returned.
+- **On CREATE Room:** A new room is created and the player's socket connection is added as first player using `afterConnectionEstablished`.
+A unique room code is returned to the client.

-- On JOIN Room -> the room is joined based on code entered and socket connection is added to the room as second player using `afterConnectionEstablished`
+- **On JOIN Room:** The room is joined based on entered code and socket connection is added as the second player using `afterConnectionEstablished`.

-`handleTextMessage` is utilised to communicate states between frontend and this server.
-Changes like player moves are sent and are verified by backend, and on completion of mazes or game start, generated mazes are communicated back to frontend by serializing and deserialing to JSON.
+`handleTextMessage` is crucial for communicating game states between frontend and the server.
+Changes like player moves are sent to the backend for verification.
+Upon completion of maze or Game start, generated mazes are serialized into JSON and sent back to frontend.

-When a player leaves the lobby / room, `afterConnectionClosed` closes the opponents socket connection and deletes the room from memory.
+Finally, when a player leaves the lobby or room, `afterConnectionClosed` gracefully closes the socket connection, and the room is removed from memory.

-*for a detailed view at implementation , take take a look at the source code at [github](link)*
+*For a detailed look at the implementation, take a look at the source code at [GitHub](link)*.

-### Visuals

-I established a game loop with typescript using canvas,
-Initially , I had planned to make a simple 2d maze, and this is what i had achieved.
+### Visuals: From 2D to Isometric Magic

+I built the initial game loop using TypeScript and Canvas.
+My first thought was a simple 2D maze, and I got something like this working:

 < img >

-I was pretty happy with what i had, but i wannted to implement 3D somehow to the game,to make it more alive and asthetic.
-While scrolling through google images for inspiration, i saw an isometric view maze and it caught my attention.
-Visualising paths in isometric would add another dimension to my game, while making it look good at the same time.
+I was pretty happy with it, but I really wanted to bring a 3D element to the game to make it feel more alive and aesthetically pleasing.
+While scrolling through Google Images for inspiration, an isometric view maze caught my eye.
+Visualizing paths in an isometric style would add another dimension to my game while looking incredibly cool.

-I went in a rabit hole to understand the maths behind isometric games and how i would use it.
-I made a isometric based ( 3d-like ) visuals to the maze by creating isometric 3d blocks and laying them up in the maze form.
+I dove down a rabbit hole to understand the math behind isometric games and how to implement it.
+I then created isometric (3D-like) visuals for the maze by building isometric 3D blocks and arranging them to form the maze.

-I did have a challenge in the process though...
-My grids were thin walled. what that means is, in a grid representation, i used to represent only the cells which are walkable. for isometric view i had to convert my thin wallled mazes to thick walled (walls are made up of blocks ).
-I faced a dilemma, should i conevert my backend to work with, generate and understand thick walled mazes or do i keep in the frontend only for visualisation.
-But it changed things as moves made by player in thick walled maze would mean different thing in thin walled as it is effectively twice the grid size.
+However, I ran into a challenge: my grids were "thin-walled."
+This means my backend maze representation only tracked walkable cells.
+For an isometric view, I needed to convert these to "thick-walled" mazes, where walls are explicitly made of blocks.
+I faced a dilemma: should I convert my backend to understand and generate thick-walled mazes, or keep it as a frontend-only visualization?
+The problem was that player moves in a thick-walled maze would mean something different in a thin-walled one, effectively doubling the grid size.

-I decided to create a layer in the frontend to conevert coordinates from thick walled to thin walled version before communicating with backend.
-I faced a bunch of wacky bugs and issues in this process, but finally got it working.
+Ultimately, I decided to create a layer in the frontend to **convert coordinates from the thick-walled (visual) version to the thin-walled (backend) version** before communicating with the server.
+I battled a bunch of wacky bugs and issues during this process, but finally got it working!

 ![img](link)

-Everthing works now, i was still not satisfied, it feels competitive, it works and it looks 3d and good.
-I wanted to wrap it up in some sort of cool fantasy game.
-I was deep in unfamiliar waters, never having worked with canvas or sockets or isometric games for that matter..
+Everything was working, but I still wasn't completely satisfied.
+The game felt competitive, it worked, and it looked good in 3D.
+What it needed was a cool fantasy wrapper.
+I was deep in unfamiliar waters, having never worked with Canvas, sockets, or isometric games before.

-Scrolling through isometric games for inspiration i really liked how some games decorating it visually with help of assests and tiles and creatively using isometric layers.
-On scouring the internet i found these beautiful isometric (assests)[link].
+Scrolling through more isometric games for inspiration, I loved how some were decorated visually with assets and tiles, creatively using isometric layers.
+After scouring the internet, I found these beautiful **isometric assets** [https://www.google.com/search?q=link].

-To use it , had to change a ton of implementation to utilize tiles insted of cubes to create a maze and the surroudning environment, the start cell was a MAGE / WIZARD now , and the goal was to reach the tower.
+To use them, I had to change a ton of my implementation to utilize tiles instead of cubes for creating the maze and its surrounding environment.
+The start cell became a **MAGE/WIZARD**, and the goal was to reach a towering structure.

-Another tough challenge in this process was to keep the map in the center of screen and make sure all of the maze is visible at a time.
-After a lot of failing and maths, i ended up with a decent camera implementation to deal with it.
-I did plan to allow zooming in and out and moving around the tilemap with a mouse, but discarded it later.
+Another tough challenge was keeping the map centered on the screen and ensuring the entire maze was visible at all times.
+After a lot of trial and error and some math, I ended up with a decent camera implementation to handle it.
+I initially planned to allow zooming in and out and moving around the tilemap with a mouse, but I decided to scrap that for now.

-I also added a bit of animations for fun. ( PS. they are still buggy )
+I even added a few animations for fun (though, full disclosure, they’re still a bit buggy!).

 Here's how it looks now:

 ![img](link)

-### Lore
+### Lore: Welcome to MoonRift!

-With all the cool game-like visuals, its absolutely essential (in my eyes ) for the game to have a cool lore.
+With all these cool, game-like visuals, it was absolutely essential (in my eyes) for the game to have some awesome lore.

 Introducing **MoonRift**